jjcharzynski/WCA-Cubing-Data-Functions/README.md

 ## Description

 This Python script allows you to download and analyze competition data from the World Cube Association (WCA) database.
 It can create a local SQLite database with WCA data, retrieve and process competition data for specific persons and events, calculate and plot personal progress, and compare progress between cubers.

+## Allowed Use
+The code uses WCA cubing data.
+The WCA allows this information to be re-published, in whole or in part, as long as users are clearly notified of the following:

+> This information is based on competition results owned and maintained by the
+> World Cube Assocation, published at https://worldcubeassociation.org/results

 ## Requirements